-The German state of Baden-Württemberg, where students from non-EU countries have to pay regular tuition fees, wants to ensure that Ukrainian students are exempt from paying tuition fees until further notice.
+In the German state of Baden-Württemberg students from non-EU countries have to pay regular tuition fees, similar tuition fees may be implemented in Bavaria soon.

 Tuition fees at German higher education institutions

-German universities and colleges do not generally charge tuition fees (with the exception of private universities and colleges in Baden-Württemberg).
+No general tuition fees are charged at state universities, with the following exceptions: In Baden-Württemberg, students from non-EU countries must pay EUR 1,500 per semester; in Bavaria, universities are free to charge tuition fees for non-EU foreigners.
 This means that you do not have to pay any additional fees to be able to study, apart from some administrative fees, which vary depending on the university and are charged at the beginning of the semester.
 Nevertheless, studying naturally involves costs (e.g. for housing and general living expenses).